DigiChanges/nexp-docs/docs/documentation/04-structure.md

 To begin with, you must understand that the project is divided by domains.

 * `Auth` - In this domain we can find everything related to user, role, authentication and authorization with JWT.
 * `Config` - Configuration domain.
 Here we will find several configuration files.
 In addition, we will also find a folder called `config` in the root of the project.
-In that folder we are going to find the possible configuration by environment and a file that changes it through the environment variables.
+In that folder, we are going to find the possible configuration by environment and a file that changes it through the environment variables.
-* `File` - In this domain we can find part of the file system.
 * `Item` - An example domain.
 * `Notification` - Domain for email notifications and web push notifications.
-* `Shared` - Exceptional domain, are classes that are used throughout the system.
+* `Shared` - Exceptional domain is classes that are used throughout the system.

      * `Application` - Everything related to libraries like express or koa.
      * `Domain` - It is the basic domain layer as a base.